 No-one can be ignorant of the rapid rise of these two movements.
 But few will recognise in their spontaneous eruption why they are the beginnings of a social revolution against capital.

-Yellow Ribbon’s demands are not obviously revolutionary, calling for the end of the Macron government is the stuff of rebellion but not quite revolution which implies the overturn of a ruling class by an exploited class.
+Yellow Vest’s demands are not obviously revolutionary, calling for the end of the Macron government is the stuff of rebellion but not quite revolution which implies the overturn of a ruling class by an exploited class.
 Yet the emergence of a counter-movement in France, ‘red scarves’ arises only because it is opposed to a YV revolution.

 Similarly, the largely millennial-led Extinction Rebellion is more clearly political at the outset.
 It calls out the world’s political leaders for not seriously combatting the climate emergency.
 Its demands are much closer to the bone.
 Avoiding extinction means replacing defunct leaders with leaders who will act to decarbonise the global economy.